 Why I think the A6300 is a full frame killer

-Back when I was shooting with the Canon 5Dmkii or the 7D, I feel like I could really feel the difference between the image quality between full frame and APS-C. When both camera RAW files were imported into my computer, I could usually tell which was the APS-C or the full frame simply by how the image handled grain and dynamic range.
-You could do a lot more with the full frame image.
-Fast forward several years and not only have the sensors improved dramatically, but also lenses.
+Back when I was shooting with the Canon 5Dmkii or the 7D, I feel like I could really feel the difference between the image quality between full frame and APS-C. When both camera RAW files were imported into my computer, I could usually tell which was the APS-C or the full-frame simply by how the image handled grain and dynamic range.
+You could do a lot more with the full-frame image.
+Fast forward several years and not only have the sensors improved dramatically, but also the lenses.

-Now comparing the Sony A7r II and the A6300 (ignoring megapixels), I don’t see or even feel a real difference between the two images in terms of how they hold up to post manipulation.
+Now comparing the Sony A7r II and the A6300 (ignoring megapixels), I don’t see or even feel a real difference between the two images in terms of how they hold up to post-manipulation.
 I’m not saying there isn’t a difference, there definitely is, but the threshold of how far you can push and pull the A6300 image is extremely forgiving.
-Good enough for most situations, causing many of the advantage of full frame to become obsolete.
+Good enough for most situations, causing many of the advantages of full frame to become obsolete.